What Do I Teach After the AP Spanish Exam?

 COMMERCIALS

-Students watch Spanish commercials, then write and act out their own 90-second commercial in a group.
-I showed students commercials from Teachers Discovery, but they enjoyed finding their own on the internet.
+Students watch Spanish commercials, then write and act out their own 90-second commercial in small groups.
+I showed students commercials from YouTube, but they enjoyed finding their own on the internet.
 They researched in groups on different computers.

 Here are a few examples from the internet.
 One has subtitles.
 It is preferable for students to choose commercials WITHOUT subtitles as this is a listening assessment.